laurensdewaele/tenso-mobile-app/app/lib/notes.md

   Because you can swipe or click the next button assuming it'll be saved.
   But it wont be saved.
   => Intercept swipes and validate on swipes and next buttons.
-- Get rid of navigationStreams on workout.
-Workout screen should be the one managing the pages.
-  And just pass the index and pages down as props, that way you wont need the whole thing.
 - Copy workout, on compeleted as in the overview on long press and copy the workout and add - copy to the name
 - Adjust sounds of countdown / female/male voice that counts down.
 - Set reminder for workout.